Airradda/Airranix/README.md

   - Airradda-HomeLab (Server)

 # Notes
-This also serves as a way to get myself more familar a [Jujutsu](https://github.com/jj-vcs/jj) based workflow and out of the habit of working on main.
+This also serves as a way to get myself more familar a [Jujutsu](https://github.com/jj-vcs/jj) based workflow and out of the habit of making large complex changes on main.
 Additionally, I might use this to explore [git-bug](https://github.com/git-bug/git-bug) as way of managing issues as to not tie myself to GitHub, assuming it doesn't cause problems with [Jujutsu](https://github.com/jj-vcs/jj).

 ---